AmTran: Introduction of the International IC and rebranding (1999–2002)

-In 1999, AmTran announced plans to build a second manufacturing facility in Tulsa, Oklahoma.
-Dedicated to production of conventional-chassis school buses, the Tulsa factory was planned to employ nearly 1200 people as the factory opened in 2000.
-Though still headquartered in Conway, the factory was now rededicated towards the lower-volume AmTran FE and RE-series product lines.
+In late 1999, AmTran announced plans to build a second manufacturing facility in Tulsa, Oklahoma.
+Dedicated to production of conventional-chassis school buses, the Tulsa factory was planned to employ nearly 1,200 people as the factory opened in 2001.
+Though still headquartered in Conway, the factory was now rededicated towards the lower-volume AmTran FE and RE product lines.

-Following the introduction of Tulsa-produced buses, the AmTran CS was re-named as the International IC.
+Following the introduction of Tulsa-produced buses, Navistar (at the time, International Truck and Engine) introduced the International IC for 2001.
 Branded as a fully integrated conventional (pairing an International-sourced chassis, powertrain, and body), the IC underwent several design updates.
 Compared to its AmTran CS predecessor, the IC saw a slightly redesigned windshield and another redesign of the drivers' compartment.
 While sharing the International 3800 chassis with other body manufacturers, the IC body was further distinguished by a model-exclusive hood (receiving a vertical-slatted grille).

-During 2001, Navistar legally changed the name of its bus manufacturing subsidiary to "International Truck and Bus", effectively ending the existence of AmTran; into 2002 production, "American Transportation Corporation" lettering remained on vehicles.
-The AmTran FE and AmTran RE adopted the identification of the International IC, replacing AmTran roof badging with "International" badging (with or without the International diamond emblem).
+The IC was sold alongside with the existing AmTran-branded CS into 2002 production.
+Also for the 2001 model year, the FE and RE adopted the identification of the International IC, replacing AmTran roof badging with "International" badging (with or without the International diamond emblem).
+In 2002, the company retired the "AmTran" brand name, and renamed its bus manufacturing subsidiary from American Transportation Corporation to IC Corporation (Integrated Coach Corporation, IC Bus since 2009).

-For 2003, Navistar renamed its bus manufacturing subsidiary a second time in two years.
-To better separate bus manufacturing from its truck manufacturing division, the company renamed International Truck and Bus as Integrated Coach Corporation (IC Corporation, IC Bus since 2008).